David-Happel/CV4RS/README.md

 sshfs davidhappel@gateway.hpc.tu-berlin.de: <filepath to where you want to access the folder>
 ```

-OOnce mounted you can then copy over data in your file explorer/finder
+Once mounted you can then copy over data in your file explorer/finder